Efficient Feature Distillation for Zero-shot Annotation Object Detection: Introduction

+We propose an alternate setting that we call \textbf{Z}ero-shot \textbf{A}nnotation object \textbf{D}etection (\textbf{ZAD}) task, which allows the training data to contain unannotated novel category instances and a model to mine this information at training time if novel category names are available in advance.
+However, additional category names may be added at inference time, as in OVD.
+Thus, ZAD falls in between ZSD and OVD, as Fig~\ref{zadtest} shows.
+We believe ZAD is closer to a real-life setting: when no additional data or annotation is provided, a user wanting to add categories not considered at annotation time but exploiting the latent information as novel category names are added at the training time.

 To recognize novel instances when only their name is available, it is natural to consider a vision-language feature space.
-In recent years, some large-scale vision-language classification models pretrained on millions of image-text pairs, for instance, CLIP\cite{radford2021learning}, ALIGN\cite{jia2021scaling} have become available.
-Different solutions are proposed to leverage these models to enable a detector that can detect novel objects.
-Some researchers\cite{zareian2021open, gao2021towards, zhou2022detecting, zhong2022regionclip} use these models to generate pseudo-label and train their own model with pseudo-label and the image-caption pair, while other trains a prompt\cite{feng2022promptdet} to turn the CLIP into a detector.
-However, all these methods need additional caption and image data, which may not available in the real-life zero-shot detection setting.
-In contrast, ViLD\cite{gu2021open} learns a mapping from image regions to CLIP feature space by distillation for detecting the novel object, which is applicable when no additional data is provided.
+In recent years, some large-scale vision-language classification models trained on millions of image-text pairs, for instance, CLIP\cite{radford2021learning}, ALIGN\cite{jia2021scaling} have become available.
+Different solutions are proposed to leverage these models to enable a detector to detect novel objects.
+Some researchers\cite{zareian2021open, gao2021towards, zhou2022detecting, zhong2022regionclip} use these models to generate pseudo-label and train their model with pseudo-label and the image-caption pair, while other trains a prompt\cite{feng2022promptdet, wu2023cora, kuo2022f} to turn the CLIP into a detector.
+However, all these methods need additional captions or images, which are unavailable in our ZAD setting.
+In contrast, pure distillation-based methods\cite{gu2021open, zang2022open} learn a mapping from image regions to CLIP feature space by distillation for detecting the novel object, which is applicable when no additional data is provided.